DanteCoder/JoplinBibleQuote/README.md

 4. Select your desired language on the plugin settings.
 5. Enjoy.

-For the settings to take effect after you save them arter already created cites, you have to make a change on any of them.
+For the settings to take effect after you save them on already existing cites you have to make a change on any of the cites.

  ## Notes
  If you have a bug or any issue, feel free to make an issue or to modify the plugin.